isc-projects/stork/doc/usage.rst

 Normally, the agent will create a TCP socket on which to listen for commmands from a stork-server and create exporters which export data to Prometheus.
 There are two command line flags which may be used to alter this behavior.
-The ``--storkOnly`` flag instructs the agent to listen for commands from the stork-server, but not perfrom exports to Prometheus.
-Conversely, the ``--prometheusOnly`` flag, instructs the agent to export data to Prometheus without listening for commands from stork-server.
+The ``--listen-stork-only`` flag instructs the agent to listen for commands from the Stork Server but not for Prometheus requests.
+Conversely, the ``--listen-prometheus-only`` flag instructs the agent to listen for Prometheus requests but not for commands from the Stork Server.

 .. note::